 Were You Injured by a Distracted Truck Driver?

 Safety requires that a truck driver’s main focus needs on the road, traffic ahead and around them.
 Many things divert a trucker’s attention resulting a distracted driver truck accident.
 Basic driving tasks like shifting a complicated manual transmission may briefly divert a driver’s attention from the road and traffic.
 Driving for extended periods on long, straight roads through flat terrain can cause boredom and driver inattention.
 Driver fatigue can also cause lapses in attention.
-An experienced distracted driver truck accident attorney will probably have had cases involving one or more of these.
+An experienced distracted driver attorney will probably have had cases involving one or more of these.